shutterstock/ntf/README.md

 <a name="dns-test-a" />
 ### dns.a(name, callback)

-Resolve a DNS address record.
+Resolve an IPv4 address record.

 __Arguments__